WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Resistor_Lab/index.md

 #### Flexible wires

 Flexible jumper wires come in combinations of male to male, male to female, and female to female.
-They are made of multi stranded wires and so are very flexible, and are good for long connections.
+They are made of multi-stranded wires and so are very flexible, and are good for long connections.
 However, unlike the straight wires, they usually only come in two sizes, so they're not very practical for short connections; circuits built with only them can be very messy.
 They usually come in a ribbon that can be peeled apart, and a [pack of 80](http://amzn.to/2hFGuIq) run USD$6 on Amazon.com:

 ![Photo of two lengths of bundled flexible wires with pin connectors on the end which can be peeled apart in groups or individually.](../Support_Files/Tools_and_Components/80Pc_MaleMale_Flexible_Jumpers.jpg){:standalone}